Learn the terms and processes involved in pulling treasure from the furnace fire

 Vacuum casting pulls metal into a mold when the mold is depressurized, and the vacuum created pulls liquid metal up from a reservoir below.
 The vacuum must stay on while the metal cools, and so this method is mostly used for thin walled castings.
 It provides excellent surface finish.
 Low pressure castings invert this process by pressurizing the furnace where the liquid metal sits, rather than creating a vacuum in the mold.
 The metal is pushed through risers into the mold cavity.

 All die casting machines (below) also use some form of pressure to help create castings.

 Die casting machines consist of a basin holding molten metal, a metallic mold or die on two plates, and an injection system that draws the material and forces it under pressure into the die.

 The process for die casting starts with an open mold.
 Nozzles spray the mold with a lubricant to help prevent the part from sticking.
-The two halves of the mold are then closed, and the closed mold is injected.
+The two halves of the mold are then closed, and the closed mold is injected using a pressure nossle.
 The new casting is given a moment to cool before the die opens.
 Ejector pins push the new casting from the die, and then the process starts again.